 Bulking agents must be approved like all other raw materials used in tablet formulation.
 They should be chemically inert, non-hygroscopic, hydrophilic and must exhibit good compression properties.
 The compatibility of the bulking agent with the drug substance must be considered as studies have shown that some interfere with the absorption of drug substances from the gastrointestinal tract e.g., calcium salts used as bulking agent for the broad-spectrum antibiotic tetracycline.

-Lactose is a common bulking agents used in both tablet and capsule formulations as it fulfils most of the ideal characteristics of bulking agents.
+Lactose is a common bulking agent used in both tablet and capsule formulations as it fulfils most of the ideal characteristics of bulking agents.
 It is unsuitable for patients who are lactose intolerant.
 Other examples of bulking agents used in tablet manufacture include mannitol, dicalcium phosphate, calcium sulfate, dry starch, cellulose, kaolin, sodium chloride, anhydrous lactose, sorbitol, sucrose etc.

 Disintegrants or disintegrating agents are raw materials that appear in some tablets.
-They are added to formulation to overcome the cohesive strength imparted during compression, thus facilitating the breakdown of the tablet into granules for ready drug availability once they come in contact with moisture.
+They are added to formulations to overcome the cohesive strength imparted during compression, thus facilitating the breakdown of the tablet into granules for ready drug availability once they come in contact with moisture.
 There is still a lack of understanding with respect to the mechanisms by which disintegrants elicit their functions.
-Disintegrants such as starch, sodium starch glycolate and microcrystalline cellulose may enable tablet disintegration by to increasing the porosity and wettability of the compressed tablet matrix .
+Disintegrants such as starch, sodium starch glycolate and microcrystalline cellulose may enable tablet disintegration by increasing the porosity and wettability of the compressed tablet matrix.
 Croscarmellose sodium, crospovidone, sodium starch glycolate and pregelatinised starch swell in the presence of aqueous fluids, thereby facilitating tablet disintegration due to the increase in the internal pressure within the tablet matrix.
 Tablet disruption following gas production (carbon dioxide) as seen in effervescent tablets is another mechanism used to enhance tablet disintegration.

 Disintegrants may be added intragranularly, extragranularly or both (which may be varied to achieve the best result).
 It does not always mean that the higher the concentration of disintegrants the faster the rate of disintegration.
 The concentration may have a direct relationship with the rate of disintegration until it gets to maximum after which disintegration rate decreases with increase in concentration of disintegrants.